 Article 4 Directions

 Article 4 directions are made when the character of an area of acknowledged importance would be threatened.
 Some permitted development rights may be removed by an Article 4 direction, or a restrictive condition placed on the original permission for your house or estate.
 This means that a planning application may be needed for work that normally would have been Permitted Development (PD).
-If your PD Rights, or a right to change the land use have been removed, there is no Planning Application fee.
 More information about Article 4 Directions in the Mole Valley District, including maps, can be found on the Conservation Areas page (see 'Related Pages').

 Information can be found on the Listed Buildings page (see 'Related Pages').
 Applicants are advised to discuss proposals with Mole Valley District Council before an application is made.

 Other constraints in Mole Valley include those relating to Contaminated Land, Flood Risk and Tree Protection Orders (see 'Related Pages').

 More information regarding the policies in force in Mole Valley can be found on the Adopted Planning Policy Documents page (see 'Related Pages').
 An interactive Proposals Map (see 'Related Pages') is also available.

 Neighbourhood Development Plans

 Neighbourhood Development Plans (NDPs) are at different stages in Ashtead, Bookham, Westcott, Ockley and Capel (including Beare Green and Coldharbour).
 More information about the current status of each plan can be found on the Neighbourhood Planning page (see 'Related Pages').